pfurma/aspnet-todo-rest-sample/README.md

-# Microsoft Graph’s Excel REST API ASP.NET to-do list sample
+# Microsoft Graph Excel REST API ASP.NET to-do list sample

 This sample shows how to read and write into an Excel document stored in your OneDrive for Business account by using the Excel REST APIs.